 Existing Work and Gaps on Standards for GFM technology.

 This part of the project is to drive the coordination and development of a dual logo IEC/IEEE standard (or series of standards) over a period defining the requirements of a Grid Forming Converter.
 The term Converter is used rather than Inverter as Converter is the general IEC term used covering all power electronic equipment covering inverters, battery chargers and other conversion modes.
 The intention is to draw on the resources of the various organisations referred to above to develop a roadmap to progress to an international standard.
 This will provide a solid foundation for the adoption of an appropriate Australian Standard which is consistent with international practice.
-Throughout this document, although the original source may have used the term IBR for Inverter Based Resources, the term CBR for Converter Base Resources is placed in its stead.
+Throughout this document, although the original source may have used the term IBR for Inverter Based Resources, the term CBR for Converter Base Resources is placed in its stead except where it is quoting a title.

 The project is structured to provide leadership and coordination in the development of Dual Logo Standards with the IEC and IEEE defining the requirements and capabilities of GFM Technology.

-Very high shares of Converter Based Resources without grid-forming technology pose critical threats to power system reliability.
+The reduction of generation from synchronous machines has led to an increasing proportion of generation being from Converter-Based Resources (CBRs).
+Not having grid-forming technology but rather grid following technology (as is presently the case) poses a critical threat to power system reliability.
 This is evident in the form of grid and equipment instabilities, unwanted grid oscillations, poor power quality and even local and region-wide blackouts.
 A deliberate framework of demonstrations, requirements and incentives to be deployed quickly is required so the energy transition can continue to accelerate and power system operators can manage the increasingly aggressive global commitments required to address climate change.

 There is a critical gap in grid forming standards, codes and requirements that address the complex grid and equipment stability problems.
 Only one or two advanced system operators (one of which is AEMO with the AEMO Voluntary Specification for Grid-forming Inverters May 2023 and the AEMO Voluntary Specification for Grid-forming Inverters: Core Requirements Test Framework Jan 2024) have taken measures to define grid forming requirements today with a couple more in the process of developing them.
 These early efforts of development and replication from one country to another have been supported by the learnings shared between researchers and grid operators globally.
 There is an urgent need to more universally define a baseline of grid forming requirements that may be used in all systems around the world when they are needed.